kessler/phantomjs-bootstrap/README.md

 phantomjs-bootstrap
 ===================

-A simple bootstrap script to load PhantomJS with additional dependencies.
-Clone or download bootstrap.js and run. (lib directory and main.js are just an example)
+A bootstrap script to load PhantomJS with additional dependencies.
+Simply download bootstrap.js alone (the rest are examples)

 Syntax: